Employee burnout is debilitating. Burnout steals our joy, our energy, our passion, and our productivity.

 Burnout leads to low employee engagement, which ultimately means poor performance.

-Burnout means low engagement, which ultimately means low performance.
-And that’s bad for business.
-It’s not that burnt out employees don’t care – it’s that they’ve cared too much for too long without refilling the reservoir, and they’re left with nothing left to give.
-If any of these signs look familiar around your office, it’s time to take some action.
+It’s not that burnt-out employees don’t care – it’s that they’ve cared too much for too long without refilling the energy reservoir, and they’re left with little to give.

 - Every day seems like a bad day